nuejs/nue/packages/templates/nuejs.org/docs/roadmap.md

 → partners.com    8 files   [110ms]
 ```

-Subdomains yoursite.nuejs.com are free, hosting with custom domains starts at $2.
+Subdomains at yoursite.nuejs.com will be free.
+Custom domain hosting start at $2/month.

 ## Agentic development
-Our goal is to make Nue the best framework for agentic development.
-This includes two things:
+Make Nue the best framework for AI-assisted development:

-1. **Global design system**: We want to design system development to be accessible to everyone, not just CSS professionals.
-We'll show how Claude Code helps build production-grade design systems even without deep CSS knowledge.
+**Global design system for everyone** - Show how Claude Code helps build production-grade design systems even without deep CSS knowledge.
+Design system development becomes accessible, not just for CSS professionals.

-2. **Content at scale**: GDS makes Nue the best platform for AI-assisted content development.
-When presentation is completely taken care of by the system, AI can focus purely on content.
+**Content at scale** - When presentation is handled by the system, AI focuses purely on content.
 What used to require design reviews and engineering handoffs becomes: generate content, publish sites.

-## Headless services
-payments.
-Contacts, analytics.
-Simple APIs that work with file-based content.

-## Single-page apps
+## What's next
-With same design system inheritance, same content-first philosophy.

-SPAs are possible.
-Here's a complex app built with Nuestate and a design system:
+After templates, deployments, and AI content, the exact sequence depends on what ships first.
+But these are all coming since we're building them on nuejs.org:

+**Headless services** - Payments, contact forms, analytics.
+Each is a complete client/server app with management interface.
+CLI-first, then web UI.

+**E-commerce templates** - Full commerce platform with product catalogs, checkout, and order management.
+Same design system inheritance, same one-command deployment.

+**Single-page applications** - Build complex SPAs that integrate to your headless services and by inheriting 90% from the base system.
+The result is a world-class application that you can use your own or use as basis for your customers-apps.

+Nue will be equally capable with apps as it is with websites: here's a glimplse of what's coming.
+A full app with complex state management:

 [IMAGE + LINK]

-What's remarkable is that this app is smaller than a single React/ShadCN button.

-There's more.
-Here's a Rust/WASM version handling 150k rows in memory:
+The app is actually smaller than a single React/ShadCN button.
+There's also a [Rust/WASM version](link) handling 150k rows.

-[RUST VERSION]

-What you see here is a glimpse of what's coming after we perfect websites.
-The goal is to make SPA development mimic the website development flow and optimize it for AI generators - which would operate purely with YAML while the design system takes care of the rest.
+## Get involved
+The first three items - templates, deployments, and agentic development - are the priority.
+Everything after depends on how those land and what users need most.

+**Want to follow progress?** Join the mailing list for updates when each piece ships:

+[mailing-list]

+**Want to build now?** The framework is production-ready.
+CSS professionals can start with `nue create multi-site` and build their own design systems while waiting for templates.